canonical/nginx-ingress-integrator-operator/README.md

 kubernetes.config.config_exception.ConfigException: Service token file does not exists.
 unit-k8s-ingress-0: 05:12:03 ERROR juju.worker.uniter.operation hook "config-changed" (via hook dispatching script: dispatch) failed: exit status 1
 ```
+Per https://github.com/kubernetes-client/python/issues/1331 the file it's looking for is
+/var/run/secrets/kubernetes.io/serviceaccount/token, but this file isn't present in the
+'charm' container for the deployed instance.
+The file does exist in the model operator, however.

 ## Testing